wayneheller/mergefest/README.md

 (In your normal repos to get Jim's changes, use `git pull upstream master -s recursive -X theirs`)

-2. Edit this with your last name *here*.
+2. Edit this with your last name *Heller*.
 ----------------------------------------------
 Now lets pull but take our local changes:
 `git pull upstream master -s recursive -X ours`